 - By internet transfer: Scotland Island Residents’ Association BSB 112879 Account 421828033, identify with Name & Line No

-- By cheque: made payable to Scotland Island Residents’ Association and sent to your monitor
+- By cheque: made payable to Scotland Island Residents’ Association; mailed to P O Box 70, Church Point

 - By cash: to be made by arrangement with your monitor: DO NOT SEND CASH BY MAIL